 That’s why I live for scheduling automation tools, like Hootsuite or Sprout Social.
 Instead of posting sporadically whenever you get a free minute (which might actually be few and far between), you can spend 30 minutes using these tools to schedule posts on a Friday night whilst you’re winding down for the weekend with a glass of wine in hand.

 If you haven’t already, why not give one of them a try?
 It’ll make your life a whole lot easier, I promise.

 5. Make Use of Your Analytics

-In terms of under-the-radar social media tips for freelance writers, a lot of people forget that analytics are a thing that exist.
+In terms of under-the-radar social media tips for bloggers, a lot of people forget that analytics are a thing that exist.

-(I know this, because IT ME on a regular basis.)We become so concerned with how much we’re posting and what we’re posting that it totally slips our minds to actually find out how our previous posts went down.Click To Tweet
+(I know this because IT ME on a regular basis.)We become so concerned about how much we’re posting and what we’re posting that it totally slips our minds to actually find out how our previous posts went down.Click To Tweet

 (Sometimes mine go down like a lead balloon, but that’s another story…)